milutinke/Claude-Code-Agents/README.md

 </p>

-A collection of useful AI Agents for use with **Claude Code** (or any other **SWE** agent) The main goal of this repository is to collect and index useful "AI Agents" for use with Claude Code for efficient and fast software development.
+A collection of useful AI Agents for use with **Claude Code** (or any other **SWE** agent)

+The main goal of this repository is to collect and index useful "AI Agents" for fast and efficient software development.
 Currently it contains a single agent that I wrote and use, but I will add more as I write and use them or find any other ones.
 Contributions are more than welcomed, cheers!